 What better way for us to work towards taking care of the environment than through following the footsteps of our best example, our Prophet s.a.w.

-With the practice of conservation, not only does it maintain ecological balance, but it also may lead to the preservation of animal habitat and ecosystems.
-The practice of the Prophet s.a.w. with regards to conserving our resources can be seen through prophetic narrations.
+The practice of conservation does not only maintain the ecological balance, but it also may lead to the preservation of animal habitats and ecosystems.
+The practice of the Prophet s.a.w. with regard to conserving our resources can be seen through prophetic narrations.
 As narrated in a hadith, Anas ibn Malik r.a. reported,

 كَانَ النَّبِيُّ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ يَتَوَضَّأُ بِالْمُدِّ وَيَغْتَسِلُ بِالصَّاعِ إِلَى خَمْسَةِ أَمْدَادٍ

-“The Prophet s.a.w. would perform ablution with one mudd (half a kilogram of water) and would perform a ritual bath with one sa’ (two kilograms of water), up to five mudd (two and a half kilograms of water).”
+“The Prophet s.a.w. would perform ablution (wudhu) with one mudd (half a litre) and would perform a ritual bath with one sa’ (about two litres), up to five mudd (two and a half litres).”

 In this mentioned hadith, we notice how the Prophet s.a.w. was careful in utilising natural resources - as basic as water.
 Using a minimal amount of water wherever possible is encouraged and is a positive approach to our resources.
-Even so, it involves performing rituals for worship such as the ablution (wudhu’) and obligatory bath (ghusl), we are taught by the Prophet s.a.w. to practice moderation, use only what is needed and to avoid wastage.
+Even so, it involves performing rituals for worship, such as the ablution (wudhu’) and obligatory bath (ghusl).
+We are taught by the Prophet s.a.w. to practice moderation and use only what is needed and to avoid wastage.

-Wastage affects the environment greatly and could potentially cause huge problems for the world and its inhabitants.
+Wastage affects the environment greatly and could cause huge problems for the world and its inhabitants.
 As such, conserving what we can will help combat unnecessary wastage.
-This could also be practised in our food consumption through our daily, electricity usage across our appliances used and carbon emissions from manufacturing materials.
-In fact, such efforts are a key part of climate change strategies to reduce greenhouse gas emissions that contributes a lot to global warming.
+This could also be practised in our daily food consumption and electricity usage across appliances, amongst others.
+Such efforts are a key part of climate change strategies to reduce greenhouse gas emissions that contribute greatly to global warming.

 مَا يَصْنَعُ أَحَدُكُمْ فِي بَيْتِهِ، يَخْصِفُ النَّعْلَ، وَيَرْقَعُ الثَّوْبَ، وَيَخِيطُ